 The clean pull is the most common clean-related strength exercise.

-Set your clean starting position tightly and initiate the lift by pushing with the legs against the floor.
-Shift your weight back slightly more toward the heels as the bar separates from the floor, and maintain approximately the same back angle until the bar is at mid-thigh.
+tightly and initiate the lift by pushing with the legs against the floor.
+Keep your weight balanced over the whole foot, and maintain approximately the same back angle until the bar is at mid-thigh.
 At mid- to upper-thigh, your shoulders should be at least slightly in front of the bar.
 Accelerate the bar aggressively with violent leg and hip extension, keeping the bar close to the body and allowing it to contact at the upper thighs.
 The movement should be directed vertically with a focus on extending the body upward, although to maintain balance, it will be leaned back slightly.
 The arms are not engaged in the movement, but remain relaxed in extension.
 The shoulders should be shrugged up somewhat after the completion of leg and hip extension to continue the bar’s upward path and allow it to stay against the body.
 The aggressiveness of the push against the ground should result in the lifter’s heels rising off the floor as the extension is completed.

 The clean pull is a basic and important exercise for training the extension of the clean in terms of strength, speed, power, posture and balance.
 Lifters will be able to manage heavier weights than in the clean, which allows the development of strength to push weights in the clean.
 The clean pull can also be used as a remedial exercise to practice balance and position in the pull, or as part of a learning progression for the clean.

 Generally the clean pull should be done for 2-5 reps per set anywhere from 80%-110% of the lifter’s best clean depending on the lifter and how it fits into the program.
 In any case, the weight should not exceed what the lifter can do with reasonably proper positioning and speed in the final extension.
 As a strength exercise, it should be placed toward the end of a workout, but because it also involves some speed and technique, it’s generally best place before more basic strength work like squats.
-With lighter weights, it can be used before cleans as a technique primer.
+With lighter weights, it can be used before cleans as a technique primer